BryanJacobs/FIDO2Applet/README.md

 ## Where to go Next

+If you just want to install the app, look at [what you can configure](docs/installation.md).

 I suggest [reading the FAQ](docs/FAQ.md) and perhaps [the security model](docs/security_model.md).

 If you're a really detail-oriented person, you might enjoy reading